brycewray/eleventy_solo/src/posts/2020/11/using-postcss-cache-busting-eleventy.md

 While I still think that was a better choice, and it became even wiser once I [stopped doing local image processing](/posts/2020/07/transformed), I briefly experimented with webpack once again on returning to Eleventy, as I tried to solve the cache-busting conundrum.
 Sadly, in my local testing, it turned out a *lot* had changed with webpack and its numerous dependencies and applicable plugins in just the last few months.
 I ran into enough errors, incompatibilities, and just general SNAFUs to make me run in terror from the whole thing.

 I considered some of the other tools, too (after all, I’d already used Gulp during my [original tryout](/posts/2019/09/why-left-hugo-eleventy) of Eleventy), but what I learned from a number of articles and forum comments indicated that, similarly, those tools weren’t worth the trouble—especially for *just* cache-busting my CSS.
-After all, that’s like using a nuclear weapon to kill a gnat.
+That’s like using a nuclear weapon to kill a gnat.

 ### PostCSS Hash rides to the rescue